bioboot/bggn213_f17/lectures.md

 <br>

 ## 8: Data exploration and visualization in R
-**Topics**: Import data in various formats both local and from online sources, The exploratory data analysis mindset, Data visualization best practices, Simple base graphics scatterplots, histograms, bar graphs and boxplots), Building more complex charts with ggplot
+**Topics**: Import data in various formats both local and from online sources, The exploratory data analysis mindset, Data visualization best practices, Simple base graphics (including scatterplots, histograms, bar graphs, dot chats, boxplots and heatmaps), Building more complex charts with ggplot.

 **Goal**:
+- Appreciate the major elements of exploratory data analysis and why it is important to visualize data.
+- Be conversant with data visualization best practices and understand how good visualizations optimize for the human visual system.
+- Be able to generate  informative graphical displays including scatterplots, histograms, bar graphs, boxplots, dendrograms and heatmaps and thereby gain exposure to the extensive graphical capabilities of R.
+- Appreciate that you can build even more complex charts with ggplot and additional R packages such as rgl.
 - Perform elementary statistical analysis on boimolecular and “omics” datasets with R
 - Produce informative graphical displays and data summaries.
 - Gain exposure to the extensive graphical capabilities of R.

 **Material**:
-- Pre class screen cast,
 - Lecture Slides: Large PDF, Small PDF,
+- Rmarkdown documents for [plot session 1]({{ site.baseurl }}/class-material/08_draw_circle_points/){:.no-push-state}, and [more advanced plots]({{ site.baseurl }}/class-material/draw_lecture_plots2/){:.no-push-state},
 - Hands-on section worksheet
 - Muddy point assessment

 **Homework**:
-- Questions,
-- Readings: PDF1.
+- This units homework is all via DataCamp (see lecture 7 above).